-- C13.17.1 For both honours degrees and top-up awards the Level 6 average will be treated as the base classification average and will be the basis on which the class of award is determined. - C13.17.2 In both cases the classification is calculated on the basis of the most favourable outcome to the student using the following methods: - The weighted mean average of all Level 6 modules studied - Alternatively, students will automatically be awarded the higher classification if they have studied 120 Level 6 module credits and achieved at least 60 module credits in a class higher than the base calculation.
+- C13.17.1 For both honours degrees and top-up awards the Level 6 average will be treated as the base classification average and will be the basis on which the class of award is determined. - C13.17.2 In both cases the classification is calculated on the basis of the most favourable outcome to the student using the following methods: - The weighted mean average of all Level 6 modules studied. - Alternatively, students will automatically be awarded the higher classification if they have studied 120 Level 6 module credits and achieved at least 60 module credits in a classification higher than the base calculation and are within 2% of the higher classification..